 Use diluted - 50:50 dilution (one part essential oil: one part of vegetable oil).
 Then,

-Can this Oil be used for Pets?
+Can this Oil be Used for Pets?
 Yes, however, use it diluted.
 I would NOT use it for cats or dogs unless it was of therapeutic quality!
-And best used topically, not internally.
+And use it topically, not internally.

 MQV is a gentle species of melaleuca which is better for animal use.
-Still, I would search out an alternative oil for cats that has similar constituents, especially those that are already challenged with health issues.
+Still, I would search out an alternative oil for cats that has similar constituents.

 With the horses, I choose to use it in a specialty blend, rather than use it alone.
-The blends I use are professionally made and generally for cuts, wounds (ointment), and fungus infections such as scratches.
+The blends I use are professionally made.

-One of my favorite professionally blended oils for fungal infections is
+One of my favorite professionally blended oils for horse tails is Melrose Essential Oil.

-Tea Tree or Melrose is fantastic for dog ear infections and skin issues!
+Tea Tree or Melrose is fantastic for dog ear cleaning!
 Dilute with coconut oil and place in ear with cotton swap.
 Never directly drop essential oil in the ear!
-Add some lavender for calming and inflammation.
+Add some lavender for calming.

 Children under 6 years old should not use Melaleuca alternifolia essential oil as a dietary supplement.
 Children over 6 use cautiously.